Super Bowl 50 halftime show: Controversy

-Following the performance, Beyoncé was criticized for performing her new single "Formation", a song that right-wing politicians and activists considered to be "anti-police", during the halftime show and for appearing to align herself with the Black Lives Matter movement.
-Former New York City mayor Rudy Giuliani accused the performance of being anti-police and also criticized Beyoncé's use of Black Power and Black Panther Party symbolism in her dance routine.
+Beyoncé received criticism for the performance of "Formation", a song that right-wing politicians and activists considered to be "anti-police", and for appearing to align herself with the Black Lives Matter movement.
+Former New York City mayor Rudy Giuliani accused the show of being anti-police and also criticised Beyoncé's use of Black Power and Black Panther Party symbolism in her dance routine.
 "This is football, not Hollywood, and I thought it was really outrageous that she used it as a platform to attack police officers who are the people who protect her and protect us, and keep us alive," he said.
 The controversy caused a "#BoycottBeyonce" hashtag on Twitter and protesters announced plans for an "anti-Beyoncé" rally on the morning of February 16 outside of the NFL's headquarters in New York City, but no one showed up for such a rally.

 CNN political commentator Sally Kohn stated that "too many police continue to show themselves to be far more interested in reactionary defensiveness and preserving the abusive status quo."
 Black Lives Matter activist and professor Melina Abdullah praised Beyoncé and other artists who "are willing to raise social consciousness and use their artistry to advance social justice."
 In addressing her own controversy, Beyoncé explained, "I have so much admiration and respect for officers and the families of officers who sacrifice themselves to keep us safe.
-But let's be clear: I am against police brutality and injustice."
+But let's be clear: I am against police brutality and injustice".

+Furthermore, Coldplay were accused by conservatives of promoting a "gay agenda" at the end of the show, when rainbow-coloured placards were flipped to form the phrase "Believe in Love".

+Rankings

 Commercial reception

-The halftime show became the fourth-highest-watched show in the United States, with total viewership of 115.5 million.
+According to Billboard, the halftime show got 115.5 million total viewers, becoming the most watched performance by a group.
+Moreover, all seven albums Coldplay had released at the time entered the United States albums chart; A Head Full of Dreams (2015) ranked the highest, at number four.
+The band also experienced a 174% surge in digital song sales, with the strongest seller being "Adventure of a Lifetime".
+Doo-Wops & Hooligans (2010) and Unorthodox Jukebox (2012), both from Bruno Mars, saw increases in sales as well.
+Despite not charting any albums, Beyoncé entered the Hot R&B Songs ranking with "Formation" at number 18.